Hypophosphatasia: Infantile hypophosphatasia

 Infantile hypophosphatasia presents in the first 6 months of life, with the onset of poor feeding and inadequate weight gain.
 Clinical manifestations of rickets often appear at this time.
-Although cranial sutures appear to be wide, this reflects hypomineralization of the skull, and there is often “functional” craniosynostosis.
+Although cranial sutures appear to be wide, this reflects hypomineralization of the skull, and there is often "functional" craniosynostosis.
 If the patient survives infancy, these sutures can permanently fuse.
 Defects in the chest, such as flail chest resulting from rib fractures, lead to respiratory compromise and pneumonia.
-Elevated calcium in the blood (hypercalcemia) and urine (hypercalcenuria) are also common, and may explain the renal problems and recurrent vomiting seen is this disease.
+Elevated calcium in the blood (hypercalcemia) and urine (hypercalciuria) are also common, and may explain the renal problems and recurrent vomiting seen in this disease.

 Radiographic features in infants are generally less severe than those seen in perinatal hypophosphatasia.
 In the long bones, there is an abrupt change from a normal appearance in the shaft (diaphysis) to uncalcified regions near the ends (metaphysis), which suggests the occurrence of an abrupt metabolic change.
 In addition, serial radiography studies suggest that defects in skeletal mineralization (i.e. rickets) persist and become more generalized.
 Mortality is estimated to be 50% in the first year of life.